xianlinbox/daily_practise/aws-solution-architect/compute.md

 CloudFront is more for CDN, DNS -> IP, if DNS cached, CloudFront can't help on anything.

+## GA vs Route53

+1. Both can help routing traffic to specific resources
+2. GA support static ip address to hide the backend complexity.
+Route 53 not support

 # Architecture Style

 1. EC2 with elastic ip